TLX250 RENAL CANCER

 Current clinical activity

-TLX250-CDx (imaging) is currently the subject of a global Phase III clinical trial (NCT03849118) and is expected to complete enrolment in 2021.
+TLX250-CDx (imaging) is currently the subject of a global Phase III clinical trial (NCT03849118) and is expected to complete enrolment in early 2022.

 TLX250 (177Lu-DOTA-girentuximab) is an investigational therapeutic radiopharmaceutical that uses anti CA9 girentuximab (just like the imaging application) to deliver a therapeutic dose of targeted radiation to ccRCC.
 This therapy candidate may also be used in combination with other oncology treatments to increase the overall efficacy of these treatments.